-I looked up J Mertz in the phonebook.
-Sure enough, I had Dickie on the line in a flash.
+I look up J Mertz in the phonebook.
+Sure enough, I have Dickie on the line in a flash.

 I hung up.
 “Alright.
-We got a ride,” and we high-fived.
+We got a ride,” as we high-five.

-Dickie showed up as scheduled, looking exceptionally preppy in a Lacoste polo shirt, Topsiders, and Bermuda Shorts.
-Once we got on his boat, he established that he was captain and we lowly crew.
-Pete and I gladly obliged.
-The boat was a big Whaler – 20 feet – and had a fast engine.
-They sit flat on the water and really move.
-We rounded the south end of the Beach and were flying along in front of our hotel.
-It looked so small from the water.
-We kept going until we reached the Fountainbleu.
-I directed Dickie to take the Whaler into their dock.
-We tied up between two massive yachts.
-Our diminutive size compared to real yachts help bring Dickie down from his domineering self.
-We headed straight to the lounge with the Pong machines, and I promptly spent another ten dollars.
-Dickie really enjoyed himself and didn’t seem to need to see our supposed rooms at the Fountainbleu.
-He invited us back to Coral Gables to eat dinner at his house.
-Pete grinned from ear to ear.
-When we drove past our hotel, Pete pulled down his shorts and mooned the beach.
-Dickie was mortified but kept a stiff upper lip.
+Dickie shows up as scheduled, looking exceptionally preppy in a Lacoste polo shirt, Topsiders, and Bermuda Shorts.
+Once we get on his boat, he establishes that he is the captain.
+We lowly crew, Pete and I, gladly oblige.
+The boat is a big Whaler – 20 feet – and has a fast engine.
+Whalers sit flat on the water and really move.
+We round the south end of the Beach, flying along in front of our hotel.
+It looks so small from the water.
+We keep going until we reach the Fountainbleu.
+I direct Dickie to take the Whaler into their dock.
+We tie up between two massive yachts.
+Our diminutive size versus real yachts helps temper Dickie’s domineering self.
+We head straight to the lounge with the Pong machines.
+I promptly spend another ten dollars.
+Dickie really enjoys himself.
+He doesn’t need to see our supposed rooms at the Fountainbleu and invites us back to Coral Gables to eat dinner at his house.
+Pete grins from ear to ear.
+When we drive past our hotel, Pete pulls down his shorts and moons the beach.
+Dickie is mortified but keeps a stiff upper lip.

 “I say, Pete,“ he asked, “you’re from Puerto Rico.
 I know the Bacardi family.
 They have a place in Coral Gables.”

 “Actually, man, I live in New York.
-Getting my education.
+Getting my education, you know.
 Several of my uncles spend a lot of time with Bacardi.
 You could say they have a definite relationship.”
-We both almost cracked up.
+We both almost crack up.